rickardlindberg/rickardlindberg.me/writing/agdpp-turning-arrow/index.markdown

 Testing continues to go smooth with state based testing and getters to expose internal state.

-What I like to do after implementing a feature it to take a break and then come back later to review to code for possible improvements.
+What I like to do after implementing a feature is to take a break and then come back later to review to code for possible improvements.
 Often times it is small things like renaming a variable to make it more clear.
 In this episode we also noted that angle might benefit being wrapped in an abstraction.
+Not sure they are too interesting to write about.
+Let me know if you think otherwise.

 See you in the next episode!